dwhelan/delegate_matcher/README.md

 end
 ```

-Nil handling is only checked if ```allow_nil``` is specified.
+Nil handling is only checked if `allow_nil` is specified.

-Note that the matcher will raise an error if you use this when checking delegation to a constant or an
+Note that the matcher will raise an error if you use this when checking delegation to an
-object since the matcher cannot validate ```nil``` handling in these cases.
+object since the matcher cannot validate `nil` handling as it cannot gain access to the subject
+reference to the object to set it `nil`.

 ### Arguments
-If the method being delegated takes arguments you can supply them with the ```with``` method.
+If the method being delegated takes arguments you can supply them with the `with` method.
 The matcher
 will check that the provided arguments are in turn passed to the delegate.

 ```ruby